-Doctors use many tests to diagnose a tumor and find out if it is cancerous, and if so, whether it has spread to another part of the body, called metastasis.
+Doctors use many tests to diagnose a tumor and find out whether it has spread to another part of the body, called metastasis.
 Some tests may also determine which treatments may be the most effective.
 For most types of tumors, a biopsy is the only way to make a definitive diagnosis.
 If a biopsy is not possible, the doctor may suggest other tests that will help make a diagnosis.
 Imaging tests may be used to find out whether the tumor has spread.
 This list describes options for diagnosing this type of cancer, and not all tests listed will be used for every person.

 In addition to a physical examination, the following tests may be used to diagnose PPB:

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that a tumor is present, but only an examination of a piece of the tumor can make a definite diagnosis.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluates cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluates cells, tissues, and organs to diagnose disease.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.